Air Burkina: Shareholders

 The airline is currently (May 2017) owned by the Government of Burkina Faso.

 From 2001 to 2017, the company has been majority owned by an AKFED/IPS consortium, and was therefore a member of the Celestair alliance of African airlines.

 Business trends

 Financial and other business figures for Air Burkina are not fully available, as the company was privately owned until 2017.
 In the absence of the accounts, some information has been made available, usually in the press, as shown below:

 Head office

 Air Burkina is headquartered in the Air Burkina Building (French: Immeuble Air Burkina) in Avenue de la Nation, Ouagadougou.

 Destinations

 Air Burkina serves the following destinations (as of May 2017):

-Codeshare agreements
+Codeshare and Interline agreements

-Air Burkina has codeshare agreements with the following airlines:
+Air Burkina has Codeshare and Interline agreements with the following airlines: